Executive Director: Roger Miller

 Roger holds a Master’s of Nonprofit Administration from University of San Francisco and degrees in Finance and German from University of Illinois.
 He has launched, worked for, and served on the boards of dozens of social justice and environmental nonprofits.
 Activists working to make the world a better place face many of the same challenges of self-care that incarcerated youth do – many nonprofit executives feel the looming dread of potential burnout.
 Roger has been there and, unfortunately, done that.
 He has built a daily personal practice centered on mindful leadership to sustain both personal and organizational momentum.
 He is also a leadership and executive coach for nonprofit managers with Alpenglow Consulting and Coaching.

-Program Director: Sam Himelstein, PhD
+Clinical Services Director: Sam Himelstein, PhD

 Sam Himelstein, a formerly incarcerated youth himself, is dedicated to and passionate about serving high-risk and incarcerated youth through the practice of mindfulness and other emotional intelligence skills.
-He brings a great deal of both personal and professional experience to his role as Executive Director of The Mind Body Awareness Project.
+He brings a great deal of both personal and professional experience to his role as Clinical Services Director of The Mind Body Awareness Project.

 As a young adolescent, Sam was heavily involved in the juvenile justice system and was incarcerated on several occasions over a period of three years.
 He was on a personal path to destruction, struggling with drugs, violence, delinquency, and most notably anger.
 He eventually turned his life around through connections with mentors, personal inner work (including mindfulness meditation), and the never-ending love and support of his parents.